-3.6 Student Union Expansion Site
+3.3.3.6 Student Union Expansion Site

-The Student Union Expansion site component of the proposed project is located in the existing L parking lot (L Lot), on the northwest side of campus (Figure 7).
-The L Lot area is bounded on the north by Aztec Circle Drive, on the south by Cox Arena, and on the west and east by the steps of the former Aztec Bowl.
+The Student Union Expansion site component of the proposed project is planned to be located in the existing L parking lot, on the northwest side of campus.
+The L Lot area is bounded on the North by Aztec Circle Drive, on the south by Cox Arena, and on the west and east by the steps of the former Aztec Bowl.
 The Student Union component of the project would include renovation of the existing Aztec Center on the east portion of the site and construction of a new building on the west portion of the site.
-The new building would include a conference space, social space, food services, retails services, recreational facilities, and student organization offices.
-Due to the steep slopes that surround the location of this project component, additional surface connection points would need to be developed.
-Cox Arena and the Aztec Recreation Center are both elevated approximately 100 feet above L Lot, requiring additional stairways and/or walkways to better integrate these facilities.
-This project component would not include construction of any additional parking facilities, but landscaping treatments would ultimately be incorporated into the design.
-This project component is being analyzed at the project level.
+See EIR Figure 3.3-1, Biological Resources Index & MHPA Context Map, Figure 6.

-3.7 Campus Conference Center Site
+3.3.3.7 Campus Conference Center Site

-The Campus Conference Center site component of the proposed project is located in the area occupied by former tennis courts, located immediately east of Cox Arena near the southwest corner of campus (Figure 7).
-The planned conference center would include a new 70,000-gross-square-foot three-story building on approximately 0.5 acre.
-This facility would house space for meetings, conferences, and general student/faculty/staff gatherings.
+The Campus Conference Center site component of the proposed project is planned to be located in the area occupied by former tennis courts, located immediately east of Cox Arena near the southwest corner of campus.
+The planned conference center would include a new 70,000 gross square foot 3-story building on approximately 0.5 acre.
+See EIR Figure 3.3-1, Biological Resources Index & MHPA Context Map, Figure 7.

-3.8 U Lot Residence Hall Site
+3.3.3.8 U Lot Residence Hall Site

-The U Lot Residence Hall site component of the proposed project is located within the existing U Lot, on the far west side of campus (Figure 8).
-The U Lot area is located north of Remington Road and west of 55th Street.
-The planned Residence Hall would include construction of a 10-story 350,000-gross-square-foot, Type 1 structure to house 800 student beds.
-This component would be constructed atop the future Parking Structure 7, which was previously master planned for the U Lot location.
-This parking structure would house up to 750 vehicles.
-The north side of the lot abuts a portion of vegetated open space, which is included in the City of San Diego HPA.
+The U Lot Residence Hall site component of the proposed project is planned to be located within the existing U Lot, on the far west side of campus.
+The U Lot area is located north of Remington Road and west of 55th street.
+The north side of the lot abuts a portion of vegetated open space which is included in the City of San Diego Multi-Habitat Planning Area ("MHPA").
+See EIR Figure 3.3-1, Biological Resources Index & MHPA Context Map, Figure 8.

-4.0 EXISTING CONDITIONS - SURVEY RESULTS
+3.3.4 EXISTING CONDITIONS - SURVEY RESULTS

-4.1 Adobe Falls Faculty/Staff Housing Site
+3.3.4.1 Adobe Falls Faculty/Staff Housing Site

-The Adobe Falls Faculty/Staff Housing site is located near the south end of Alvarado Canyon in the northwestern portion of the City of San Diego, California.
-This component of the project is located on the U.S. Geological Survey 7.5-minute La Mesa quadrangle; Township 16 South, Range 2 West, Section 15, NW 1/4 (Figure 4).
-The approximate center of the site is located at Latitude 32° 46' 86" N and Longitude 117° 04' 40" W. The site occurs approximately 1 mile upstream from the confluence of Alvarado Creek and the San Diego River.
-The site is located within a portion of the Alvarado Creek floodplain and is bounded by Interstate 8 and the Caltrans easement to the south, the City of San Diego-owned Adobe Falls Supplemental Environmental Project (SEP) open space parcel and residential developments associated with Genoa Drive and Adobe Falls Place to the north and west, and College Avenue to the east.
+The Adobe Falls Faculty/Staff Housing Site is located near the south end of Alvarado Canyon in the northwestern portion of the City of San Diego, California.
+This component of the project is located on the U.S. Geological Survey 7.5 minute La Mesa quadrangle; Township 16 South, Range 2 West, Section 15, NW 1/4.
+The approximate center of the site is located at Latitude 32° 46' 86" N and Longitude 117° 04' 40" W. The site occurs approximately one-mile upstream from the confluence of Alvarado Creek and the San Diego River.
+The site is located within a portion of the Alvarado Creek floodplain, and is bound by Interstate 8 and the Caltrans easement to the south, the City of San Diego owned Adobe Falls Supplemental Environmental Project ("SEP") open space parcel and residential developments associated with Genoa Drive and Adobe Falls Place to the north and west, and College Avenue to the east.
+See Figure 3.3-1, Biological Resources Index & MHPA Context Map, Figures 4 and 9.